AmoebeLabs/material3-themes-manual/docs/basics/m3-analysis-palettes.md

 ![all-primary-palettes-png]

-And that is to be expected, as these colors can have more color with high lightness values in the sRGB space when translated from CIE-L\* space than the others.
+And that is to be expected, as these colors can have more chroma with high lightness values in the sRGB space when translated from CIE-L\* space than the others.

 The following example shows this effect: yellow, green, and cyan are more colorful than any other color at higher lightness!
 Blue, purple, magenta, and red are much more subdued.
 The reverse is also valid: blue, purple, magenta, and red are more vibrant in darker tones.